 Health Ins.
 Waiver (will email)

 There are many ways PNCA works with you to help you fund your education.
 At this time Federal Financial Aid is not available for this program.
-There are however, a number of funding resources available to you, and PNCA does offer a payment plan for this program.
-A Financial Aid Award Package to help you meet the costs of your education might include the following.
+However, PNCA offers a payment plan for this program.

 Private Student Loans

-A private student loan is a non-government loan specifically for students borrowed through a bank lender.
+A private or alternative student loan is a non-government loan specifically for students borrowed through private lenders.
 You can borrow the remainder of tuition and fees, books and supplies, living expenses and transportation costs up to a yearly maximum amount.
 Private student loans do require credit approval, and many students need a co-signer to qualify.
-For more information and links to a variety of lenders, please visit:

-Private (or alternative) student loans are loan funds that come from sources other than the federal government and are offered by some commercial lenders.
 Before you apply for a private student loan, you should explore all available federal student aid assistance by applying through the Free Application For Federal Student Aid (FAFSA).
-You may apply for federal student aid at www.fafsa.ed.gov.
+You may apply for federal student aid at www.fafsa.gov.
 The terms and conditions of federal student loan programs may be more favorable than that of private education loans.
 Be aware that while some private loan programs offer benefits similar to federal student loans, they are not always the same.
 You may review the current federal student loan interest rates, requirements and benefits here: https://studentaid.ed.gov/sa/types/loans/interest-rates.
 If you choose to borrow a private student loan, make sure you understand the interest rate, fees, deferment options and repayment terms for the loan program you select.
 If you need assistance in reviewing your federal aid options or have questions about private loans, please contact PNCA’s Financial Aid Office.

-- Most private loan programs require that you are attending at least half-time (6 credits) each semester that you receiving funding.
+- Most private loan programs require that you are attending at least half-time (6 credits) each semester that you receive funds.

 - You must credit-qualify with your selected lender before receiving private loan funding.
 Many students will choose to apply with a credit-worthy consigner to increase the likelihood of approval.